DreamOfTheRedChamber/system-design-interviews/Algorithm_Consensus.md

      * Condition 1: C will vote for B if all of the following conditions satisfy:
        *  B's data is at least as new as it has.
        *  B's term is bigger than C's current term.
-       *  C has not voted for other candidates yet.
+       *  C has not voted in this term for other candidates yet.
      * Condition 2: C also misses leader's msgHeartbeat after election timeout, and C already has started election and voted for itself.
 Then it will reject to vote for B. In this case if no nodes could get majority votes, then a new round of vote will start.
   5. Old leader node A restarts after crash.
      * Condition 1: If A remains in network partition with majority of node, then it will become